tylerbailey/gibgen/README.md

    - Grant the "SWEAP" user "Reporter"-level access to your repository by going to Project Settings --> Members
    - Go here: `https://gitlab.cs.uno.edu/YOUR_USERNAME_HERE/gibgen/commits/master`
    - Find the commit that you'd like us to review, and click the "Browse Code ->" link for that commit
-   - Copy and paste the URL into the cover letter... it should look something like this:
+   - Copy and paste the URL into the email along with your name... it should look something like this:
        - `https://gitlab.cs.uno.edu/YOUR_USERNAME_HERE/gibgen/tree/73afe0c8fe2...hash.hash...e80afea72b6`

-_Note: If you already submitted your application, ... will add instructions here._
+_Note: If you have any questions, email serp@ge.com_

 Judging Criteria
 ----------------